Sales Enablement Definition for 2026: Boost Revenue

 - Spotty accountability where strong reps carry the load and weak reps hide

-A lot of leaders try to patch these problems with goal-setting frameworks.
+A lot of leaders patch these problems with goal‑setting frameworks.
 That helps only if the goals connect to daily execution.
-If you're tightening the management layer, The OKR Hub's sales OKR insights are useful for translating strategy into specific team commitments.
+If you’re tightening the management layer, the OKR insights are useful for translating strategy into specific team commitments here6.

 The rep experiences your enablement strategy as a workday.
 If the workday is chaotic, the strategy is failing.